A Local’s Guide to Your Fall UK Packing List

 Packing Cubes

-Compression packing cubes are great for finding extra space in your luggage (extra helpful when adding Fall layers!).
 Packing cubes are also really helpful for separating your clothing items so they’re easier to find.
 When my daughter was younger I relied on packing cubes to separate her clothing from mine in the same suitcase.
-When she needed her pajamas, I didn’t have to dig through my stuff to find them.
+When she was ready for bed, I didn’t have to dig through my stuff to find her pajamas.

 Day Bag